Lyn16/TRGN510-Fall-2018-Final-Project/README.md

 ## Plans for the Week 11/26/18-12/1/18
     (1).
 Put all the element above in a shiny app.
     (2).
-In shiny app, users are able to choose a range of genes that show in the heatmap.
+If there is enough time, i will add a dendrogram along with heatmap (I gave up the volcano plot part).

+## List for all the materials in this respository.
+    (1).
+A markdown file  for all the steps and figures of this final project.
+    (2).
+A R script for the shiny app.
     (3).
-If there is enough time, i will add a dendrogram along with heatmap, and add a volcano plot to the app.
+Three python file for the process to make the downloaded data can be used for analysis.
+    (4).
+HTML address for the markdown page:
+    (5).
+HTML address for the shiny app: